Tomoko Fujita

 Tomoko has premiered and performed many contemporary works as a soloist – she was praised in Strad magazine for her “haunting” performance of Morton Subotnick’s Axolotl – and in ensembles such as Argento Chamber Ensemble, Mimesis Ensemble, New Fromm Players, Stony Brook Contemporary Chamber Players, and New Juilliard Ensemble.
 On baroque cello, she has performed with the Aulos Ensemble, and at the Boston Early Music Festival and the Naumburg Orchestral Concerts series.

 Tomoko graduated summa cum laude from Rice University with a double degree: a Bachelor of Music in cello performance and a Bachelors of Arts in psychology.
 Having earned a Master of Music at The Juilliard School, she received a Doctorate of Musical Arts from Stony Brook University.
-Tomoko is Assistant Professor at the Cali School of Music at Montclair State University, and coordinator of the Cali Pathways Project, an initiative to support talented high school musicians from underrepresented and/or low income backgrounds reach their goals of higher education and a career in music.
-She also teaches at Princeton University and coaches at the New York Youth Symphony Chamber Music Program.
+Tomoko is Assistant Professor at the Cali School of Music at Montclair State University, and is the coordinator of the Cali Pathways Project, an initiative to support talented high school musicians from under-resourced backgrounds reach their goals of higher education and a career in music.
+She has previously taught at Princeton and Hofstra universities, and directed the Young Artist Program at Stony Brook University.
+She is a coach with the New York Youth Symphony Chamber Music Program.
 In the summers, Tomoko is in residence at the Kinhaven Music School in Weston, VT.
-For more information, visit www.tomokofujita.com.